How We Stack Up

 Lowest cradle-to-gate global warming potential (GWP): one-third the embodied CO2 emissions of lithium-ion batteries.

-Recyclability: contains no toxic materials, and is fully recyclable at end of life.
+Recyclability: contains safe and sustainable materials, and is fully recyclable at end of life.

 Global warming potential